You are currently viewing Top Dressing for Succulents ~ Why Use It?

 When people discuss top dressing for succulents, they almost always mean pea gravel or decorative pebbles of approximately 1/5 – 1/4 -inch.
 That is the size of the tan pebbles I used, shown in the center of the trio above, with the Echeveria PVN.
 I really like the look of the sand, though, don’t you?
 It is more difficult to reuse for other plantings than the pebbles, but for a single planting, I think it looks great.

-Most people would not consider using such a chunky to dressing as this, bit doesn’t it look magnificent?
+Most people would not consider using such a chunky top dressing as this, but I think it looks magnificent!
 This is a handmade ceramic pot by Susan Aach.
 She planted it with a Ferocactus and used a rough-textured, chunky top dressing that really pulls the two together.
 I love this look!

 chunky succulent top dressing - Susan Aach handmade ceramic pot with variegated echeveria Compton Carousel